ochaniashish/hugo-try/content/authors/admin/_index.md

     url: https://www.johnson.cornell.edu/programs/phd-program/current-students/ako33/

 # Short bio (displayed in user profile at end of posts)
 bio: I am primarily interested in understanding the information production process of financial media in equity markets and the spillover effects of cryptocurrency markets.
-His research also includes examining the relevance of lifetime earnings in market pricing and the monitoring demand by institutional investors.
+My research also includes examining the relevance of lifetime earnings in market pricing and the monitoring demand by institutional investors.

 # Interests to show in About widget
 interests:
   - Financial media
   - Cryptocurrency
   - Investors' information demand
+  - Fundamental analysis

 # Education to show in About widget
 education: